UPPMAX/uppmax_intro_python/docs/faq.md

 for all exercises.
 Do fill in the evaluation when you leave early :-)

+## Teaching

+### Why is the course learner-centered?

+Because that is good teaching.

+This course defines good teaching as 'evidence-based methods to let learners acquire new skills and the monitoring of this acquisition'.
+This means that it should be observed that learners need more/less to time to practice and following the schedule based on that.

+Or: it is useless to go faster than the learners can follow.
+Lecturing is known to negatively effect learning `[Hattie, 2023]`.

+The teaching methods of this course follow the evidence-based teaching cycle by `[Bell, 2020]`, which allows learner-centered teaching.

 ## Website

 ### Why is the repository owner `UPPMAX` instead of NAISS?